gamesbook/pyprototypr/docs/core_shapes.rst

 ~~~~~~~
 `↑ <shapeIndex_>`_

-A polygon is a shape of constructed of any number of sides of equal length.
+A polygon is a shape constructed of any number of sides of equal length.
-A hexagon is just a polygon with 6 sides and an octagon is just a polygon with
+For example, a hexagon is a polygon with 6 sides and an octagon is a polygon
-8 sides.
+with 8 sides.

+    **HINT** Unlike the `Hexagon`_ shape, a Polygon can be rotated!

 Example 1.
 ++++++++++